edgexfoundry/edgex-docs/docs_src/microservices/support/rulesengine/Ch-RulesEngine.md

 ![image](EdgeX_SupportingServicesRules.png)

+---
+**Deprecation Notice**

+Please note that the Support Rules Engine service has been deprecated with the Geneva release (v1.2).

+With the Geneva release, EdgeX has formed a partnership with the EMQ X Kuiper open source project and offers the [Kuiper Rule Engine](../Kuiper/Ch-Kuiper.md) as the reference implementation rules engine.

+The EdgeX Rules Engine was Java-based and wrapped the open source Drools engine.
+This was the last of the EdgeX Java services to be replaced.

+Starting with the Geneva release, by default, the EdgeX reference implementations (provided through the EdgeX Docker Compose files) will use Kuiper with a dedicated applicatoin service providing the data feed to the Kuiper engine.
+The Support Rules Engine is still available but users must find and uncomment the Support Rules Engine in the Docker Compose file.

+The Support Rules Engine will removed in a future release of EdgeX Foundry.

+---

-## Reference Implementation
+## Java Drools Rule Engine Implementation

-The Rules Engine microservice provides a reference implementation, edge-event triggering mechanism.
-The rules engine service monitors incoming sensor or device data for readings within target ranges and triggers immediate device actuation.
+This rules engine service monitors incoming sensor or device data for readings within target ranges and triggers immediate device actuation.
 Therefore, the rules engine provides "intelligence" at, or near, the network edge for faster response times.

-The implementation uses a Drools (<https://www.drools.org/>) rules engine at its core.
+This rules egine uses a Drools (<https://www.drools.org/>) rules engine at its core.
 Drools is an open source rules engine provided by the JBoss community.
 This microservice is able to be replaced or augmented by many other edge-analytic capabilities provided by 3rd